imanantharaman/OpenLANE-Workshop/README.md

 The functionality of these cells is already placed in the core area by the top-level designer.
 The arrangement of these IP's in a chip is referred to as Floorplanning.
 These IP's / blocks have user-defined locations and hence it is placed in chip before automated PnR are called pre-placed cells.
 Automated PnR will places the remaining logic cells in the design onto the chip.

+### Decoupling Capacitors

+Due to logic physical Distance from main power supply to any circuit, we can't guarantee that logic 1/0 obtained in that logic.
+So we will use Decoupling capacitors.
+Decoupling Capacitor will be filled with charges.
+When the circuit switches, it gets power from the Decoupling capacitors.
+Since it will be placed close to that circuit, it will have hardly any voltage drop.

+### Power Planning